 - Introduction of penalties for offenses by juveniles and vehicle owners for such violations.

 The Ministry of Road Transport and Highways (MoRTH) is the primary central authority responsible for framing and implementing policies related to road transport in India.
-In 2026, MoRTH continues to oversee the standardization of rules, vehicle registration, and driver licensing processes, working closely with state governments to ensure uniform application of the Motor Vehicles Act.
-Their initiatives often include awareness campaigns and technological advancements for traffic management.
+In 2026, MoRTH continues to oversee the standardisation of rules, vehicle registration, and driver licensing processes, working closely with state governments to ensure uniform application of the Motor Vehicles Act.
+Their initiatives often include awareness campaigns and technological advancements for traffic management, such as the ongoing expansion of the e-Challan system.

 Essential Documents and Their Penalties